bitsbakery/callme/readme.md

 #define COMPILE_INVALID_CTORS
 ```

 before including `CallMe.Event.h` or `CallMe.h`.
 This has the effect that deleted invalid functions become compilable and unconditionally throw exceptions at runtime.
 In other words, some compile-time errors turn into easier-to-debug run-time errors. `COMPILE_INVALID_CTORS` is used by `CallMe` internally for testing.
-Do not forget to delete the `#define` after resolving your errors.
+Do not forget to delete the `#define` when errors are resolved.

 ## Multithreading